INF1I/WaterUp-PlantPot/lib/readme.txt

 // rest H/C/CPP code

-PlatformIO will find your libraries automatically, configure preprocessor's include paths and build them.
+PlatformIO will find your libraries automatically, configure preprocessor'sensors include paths and build them.

 More information about PlatformIO Library Dependency Finder